-Home » Articles » Uncategorized » Import Vehicle Titles Revoked Kei Truck Drama
+Home » Articles » News » Import Vehicle Titles Revoked Kei Truck Drama

 Okay, here we go again with these Japanese Kai mini trucks, and there’s a lot of controversy and misunderstandings about them, but even beyond these trucks, even if you’re looking at an import vehicle, an older vehicle, or a gray market vehicle, some of the rules and procedures work the same way, so even if you’re not looking at one of these mini trucks, you want to know how these rules work.